 Adult educational associations

-Statistics on study circles and cultural programmes are produced yearly and report on the number of arrangements and participants broken down by educational association, subject, county and municipality.
+Statistics on study circles and cultural programmes and other types of group activities are produced annually.
+These statistics report on the number of arrangements and participants broken down by educational association, subject, age, sex, county and municipality.

 Cultural expenditure